oelarnes/spells/README.md

 - Downloads and manages public datasets from 17Lands
 - Downloads and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)
 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
-- Provides enums for all base columns and built-in extensions, as well as for custom extension parameters
+- Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
-  - Enums are entirely optional, and all arguments can be specified as strings if desired
 - Uses Polars expressions to support second-stage aggregations like z-scores out of the box with one call to summon
-- Is lightweight: Polars and requests are the only dependencies
+- Is lightweight: Polars is the only dependency

 ## summon